falcao-g/Falbot/CONTRIBUTING.md

 # ✔️ Contributing guidelines

+Be sure to follow the [Code of Conduct](CODE_OF_CONDUCT.md) and these guidelines when contributing to the project.

 ## 🤔 How to open an issue?

 1. Check that you are logged in to your GitHub account.